Astra-Corporation/Plugins/README.md

 # Plugins
-This repo contains open source plugins by the Astra dev team.
+This repo contains open source plugins by the Astra maintainers